thodan/t-less_toolkit/doc/t-less_doc.md

 ### Training images

 The training images depict an object from a uniformly sampled full view sphere -- 10 deg step in elevation (from 85 deg to -85 deg) and 5 deg in azimuth.
+There are 1296 templates per object from each sensor (there are only 648 templates for objects 19 and 20, because they look the same from the upper and the lower view hemisphere).

 The training images of each object are accompanied with file obj_info.yml, that contains for each image the following information: